garrettstevenkeyes/citibike_study/README.md

 When using the good distance matrix API I included an advaced critiria to spicify the mode of transport as by bicycle to give the highest level of accuracy because there are often times where cyclists travel on paths cars cannot use.

+Additionally looking at my data I saw there was a significant imbalance in my y dependent variable of usertype, so I used the Synthetic Minority Over-sampling Technique(SMOT) to generate a more balanced dataset.

 ## Exploratory Data Analysis:
-Taking a first look at my data

-Subscribers vs customers             |  Rider age distribution
+Subscribers vs customers Prior to SMOT Oversampling           |  Rider age distribution
 :-------------------------:|:-------------------------:
 ![alt_text](graphs/customer_vs_subscribers.png)  | ![alt_text](graphs/age_distribution.png)